Charline Arthur: 1957–1987

 After RCA dropped her, she divorced her husband.
 In 1957 she recorded a few songs for the Coin label in Los Angeles.
-In the late 1950s she played and sang wherever she could and for a while had a trio with her sisters Betty Sue and Dottie, but success eluded them.
+In the late 1950s she played and sang wherever she could and for a while had a trio with her sisters Bettie Sue Farlow and Dorothy Dean Etheridge, but success eluded them.
 Afterward, she moved to Salt Lake City and then, with the help of an old fan, she got a regular gig in Idaho where she played until the mid 1960s.
 In her later career, Arthur recognized that her image, one which did not reflect femininity or domestic problems women encountered, was causing a disconnect with her fans and she became more subdued, altering her image to be more conventional.

 In the late 1970s she performed for Ernest Tubb's Midnight Jamboree show, and she retired in 1978, living near her sister in Pocatello, Idaho on a disability check.
 She died there on November 27, 1987, aged 58, due to natural causes.